Nosfeato/Sound-App/README.md

 - SEO Crawler testing.
 - Add possibility to delete one and all tracks
 - Crunch functions into the "helpers" folder to clean up our component codes.
+- Make the audio visualizer cooler then its default appearance.